 You can find many different coffee brands on supermarket shelves, and frequently multiple brands are actually owned by one of only a few corporate conglomerates.
 Some of these companies have poor records when it comes to environmental and social responsibility.
-Here is a primer on common coffee brand ownership.
-These brands represent 40 to 60% of the world coffee market.
+Here is a primer on common coffee brand ownership, mostly in the U.S. These brands represent 40 to 60% of the world coffee market.
 Read about their role in the coffee crisis.

 Nestlé — Nescafé, Nespresso, Taster’s Choice, Clasico.
 Purchases 870,000 tons of coffee annually, over 20% of the market, of which only a tiny fraction of a percent carries eco-certification.

-Sara Lee is the former owner of Hills Brothers, MJB, Chock Full o’Nuts, and Chase and Sanborn, now all owned by Massimo Zanetti Beverage USA.
-The latter is a huge privately owned company which sources a lot of its coffee from it’s own massive full sun plantation in Brazil, said to be the largest in the world.
+Massimo Zanetti Beverage USA — Hills Brothers, MJB, Chock Full o’Nuts, Chase and Sanborn, Kauai Coffee, Segafredo.
+Owns many of the brands previously owned by Sara Lee, which divested itself of its coffee operations; other brands went to Smucker.
+MZB is a huge privately-owned company which sources a lot of its coffee from it’s own massive full sun plantation in Brazil, said to be the largest in the world.